flowreen/SmoothMyVideo/README.md

 name (default display-p3, metadata only).
 The per-frame order is upscale (RTX VSR or bicubic), then RCAS sharpen at the output resolution, then TrueHDR; VSR and TrueHDR run as two separate RTX bridge passes so the sharpen can sit between them.
-See What can be done next for the RTX runtime / installer details.
+See Design notes & rationale for the RTX runtime / installer details.